albud187/optimized_task_coord/README.md

 Unless otherwise stated, it is assumed that the setup is completed and you are in the docker container on `/workdir`

-All instructions here concern running a demo.
-Instructions to create your own scenario are on <link>
+All instructions here concern running a demo scenario included in this repo.
+Instructions to create your own scenario are on [mrta_admin/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_admin/README.md)

 ### _**RQT Demo**_